UdaySharmaGitHub/UdaySharmaGitHub/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="1000">

 ### <img src="https://github.com/SP-XD/SP-XD/blob/main/images/message.gif?raw=true" width="30" /> About Me
-A proficient Full Stack Developer with extensive experience in developing scalable Frontend and backend systems and Full Stack Apps.
+A proficient Full Stack Developer with extensive experience in developing scalable Frontend and backend systems and Full Stack Applications.
 Eager to bring a fresh perspective, adaptability, and enthusiasm to a dynamic team.
 I am working on upscaling my skills by learning <b>Backend development</b> , <b>Gen AI</b> and <b>LLM</b>.
 Passionate and always eager to learn new technologies and frameworks to improve the quality of the Work.

 - ❤️ I’m currently in love with <b>AI Full Stack Applicatons</b>.
 - 🌱 I’m currently learning **TypeScript, Advance Back-end Development and Devops**